GUIDE 2025

 Engineering Companies

-Engineering companies need technical writers to support product descriptions and online technical documentation.
-A technical writer at an engineering company creates product catalogs, operation manuals, installation instructions, and more.
-They digest complex and technical information to distill it into a clear message.
+Engineering companies rely on technical writers to support product descriptions and online technical documentation.
+In this role, writers prepare product catalogs, operation manuals, installation instructions, and more.
+They simplify complex technical information into clear and accessible communication.

 Scientific Research Companies

-Technical writers work on science and medical writing for research laboratories.
-They compile reports with scientists and research assistants, document data, and more.
-The field of science writing is vast, and you can find something that is in your technical field.
+Technical writers in scientific research work on science and medical writing for research laboratories.
+They compile reports, document data with scientists and research assistants, and more.
+The field of science writing is extensive, offering opportunities to specialize in your technical area of interest.

 Technical Writing Companies

-Some companies hire technical writers who produce content for their clients.
-They assign work to their technical writers based on the workflow of their clients.
-This is one way that many technical writers begin their careers.
+Some companies hire technical writers to produce content for their clients.
+These companies assign projects to their writers based on client workflows.
+Many technical writers start their careers in this type of environment.

 Freelance Technical Writing

-Freelance technical writers make up a large portion of today’s technical writers.
-As a freelance technical writer, you can take up short-term projects to work on with specific clients.
-To work as a freelancer, you need a strong portfolio.
+Freelance technical writers represent a significant portion of the industry.
+As a freelancer, you can work on short-term projects for specific clients.
+To succeed in freelance technical writing, you need a strong portfolio showcasing your expertise.

 Wrap Up

-Technical writers come from a vast array of backgrounds and experiences.
-You can use your existing knowledge to jump-start your career in technical writing.
-By gaining experience, curating samples, and making connections, you can become a technical writer in a field of your interest.
+Technical writers come from diverse backgrounds and experiences.
+You can leverage your existing knowledge to begin a career in technical writing.
+By gaining experience, building a portfolio, and networking, you can establish yourself as a technical writer in your preferred industry.

 If you are new to technical writing and are looking to break in, we recommend taking our Technical Writing Certification Course, where you will learn the fundamentals of being a technical writer, how to dominate technical writer interviews, and how to stand out as a technical writing candidate.